BanForFun/react-select-table/README.md

 ## [Demo](https://banforfun.github.io/react-select-table/)
 [Demo source code](./example/src)

-## Version 5.3.0
+## Version 5.3.1
-- Added getIsStateNormal and getSelection [selectors](./src/models/Selectors.js)
-- Fixed onSelectionChange event not raised as a result of startLoading and setError actions
-- Deprecated eventMiddleware as it is no longer required for any event to work.
-It was replaced with a noop middleware so that the api doesn't break
-- onSelectionChange event fires after onContextMenu
-- onSelectionChange event fires on mount
+- Clicking on a sortable header for a third time, now disables sorting by that column, even when not holding shift
+- Added a third optional 'order' parameter to the sortItems action creator, that takes SortOrders enum values, and can be used to set a specific sort order instead of toggling it
+- redux is no longer a peer dependency

 [Older changes](./docs/changelog.md)